UllasCL/TwitterNewsFeed/README.md

 ## Create a url using these credentials and Resource url(https://api.twitter.com/1.1/statuses/home_timeline.json)
    get the json file and retive the url from the tweets.

-## we can also authenticate using fire base Twitter Authentication.
+## we can also authenticate using firebase Twitter Authentication.
  For firebase authentication first we need to create a project in fire base and update gradle file.

+   During authentication process first it will show the default twitter account, you can change the account or create account by pressing the default Twitter id.